ebi-pf-team/interproscan6/docs/workflows_modules.md

 # Workflows, Modules and Executables

 This file contains a description of the current workflows, modules and executables in `interproscan-6`.
-This file aims to introduce and describe the workflows and modules in the order they are implemented in the main (or overall) workflow of `interproscan-6`.
+This file aims to introduce and describe the workflows and modules in the order they are implemented in the `interproscan-6` pipeline.

 # Main Workflow